 Repeatable: For an analytical process to be considered ‘valid’ it might reasonably be expected that for the “same” inputs and constraints the analysis produces the “same” outputs.
 It is important to note that different analysts will consider the analytical problem differently, potentially resulting in differing results, however if any one approach is repeated the results should be as expected.
+See additional notes in Reproducible vs. Automated Analysis.

 Independent: To produce analysis that is free of prejudice or bias.
 In doing so, care should be taken to appropriately balance the views across all stakeholders and experts.